sparkflows/sparkflows-docs/docs/installation/python-install-linux.rst

 Install Python 3 (if not there)
 ----------------

-Check if python3 is available in the configured yum repositories : sudo yum list installed | grep -i python3
+Check if python3 is available in the configured yum repositories:

+  * sudo yum list installed | grep -i python3

 Install python3: